Hyperbolic $P(\Phi)_2$-model on the plane: Declarations

-\begin{ackno}\rm T.O.~and~G.Z.~were supported by the European Research Council (grant no. 864138 ``SingStochDispDyn'').
+\noi {\bf Funding.} T.O.~and~G.Z.~were supported by the European Research Council (grant no. 864138 ``SingStochDispDyn'').
+T.O.~was also supported by the EPSRC Mathematical Sciences Small Grant (grant no.~EP/Y033507/1).
 Y.W. was supported by the EPSRC New Investigator Award (grant no. EP/V003178/1).

+\noi {\bf Competing interests.} The authors have no competing interests to declare that are relevant to the content of this article.